swabianinstruments/TimeTaggerRPC/doc/cookbook.rst

 Multithreading and proxy objects
 =================================

-The TimeTagger library is multithreaded and thread-safe, this means you can safely use Time Tagger objects from multiple threads.
+The Time Tagger library is multithreaded and thread-safe, this means you can safely use Time Tagger objects from multiple threads.
 However it is not the same when you use TimeTaggerRPC.
 The distinction is that the client code does not operate on the Time Tagger objects but on the Pyro5 proxy objects.
 The proxy objects maintain the network connection to the server and identify